Employee Vaccination Policy

 What are the requirements for new employees?

-New hires starting after September 1, 2021, are expected to initiate their immunization by their first day of employment.
+New hires starting after September 1, 2021, are expected to initiate their Covid-19 immunization by their first day of employment.
 Masking and testing will be required, as outlined by the University, until the employee is fully vaccinated (two weeks after receiving the final dose).

-Will a booster be required?
+Will additional booster shots be required?

 Expectations will be communicated to the Laurentian community when or if boosters are available and recommended by the Centers for Disease Control (CDC) and/or local public health officials.